-3. Reaching out for good choice of foods
+3. Reaching out for good choices of foods

-As informed by most diabetes educators, it is best to eat every two hours to maintain a good glycemic control.
-Coordinating the meals and snacks with the medications and insulin (type1 diabetes) is very important to avoid hypoglycemia.
+As informed by most diabetes educators, it is best to eat every two hours to maintain a good glycemic index.
+Coordinating the meals and snacks with the medications and insulin (type 1 diabetes) is very important to avoid hypoglycemia.

-Meal patterns can be wide and select from wonderful range of Asian Indian, Mediterranean, Vegan, DASH diet.
-It is best to avoid fad diets and Keto diets, zero carb, cabbage soup or GM diets are not suggestive plans in case of diabetes as these have maximum implications of causing hypoglycemia.
+Meal patterns can be wide and select from a wonderful range of Asian Indian, Mediterranean, Vegan, DASH diets.
+It is best to avoid fad diets and Keto diets.
+Zero-carb, cabbage soup or GM diets are not suggestive plans in case of diabetes as these have maximum implications of causing hypoglycemia.
 Good Glycemic Control is achievable with guidance, monitoring and support.
-Team at BEATO is dedicated in helping all individuals with diabetes achieve this with encouragement, engagement and knowledge enrichment.
+The team at BeatO is dedicated to helping all individuals with diabetes achieve this through encouragement, engagement and knowledge enrichment.